aaronsherwood/liveCoding/flok_fall22.md

 When working in a group one person will need to start a server and share the url.

-After everyone has the url, type in *tidal, hydra* when prompted to enable both of those for use:
+Type in *tidal, hydra* when prompted to enable both of those for use:

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok1.png)

-Copy the url and share with your collaborators:
+Then copy the url and share with your collaborators:

 ![enter image description here](https://raw.githubusercontent.com/aaronsherwood/liveCoding/main/media/flok2.png)